Select State

 Storm damage turns everything upside down fast.
 Repairs need to happen, insurance asks for documentation you’ve never dealt with, and the process can feel confusing.

-That’s where StormAdvocate comes in.
+That’s where StormAdvocate.org comes in.
 We provide clear, step-by-step guidance so you understand what to do, what documentation matters, and what options are available if a claim stalls, falls short, or gets denied.
 Our goal is to help you avoid the mistakes that cause claims to stall, get underpaid, or close without payment.

 Common Pitfalls